 If you're looking at another manufacturer, ask how much pre-existing tooling it has on hand.
 There's a chance you can score yourself a freebie, as long as your partner offers this perk.

-MORE TIPS FOR A HAPPY Metal Roll Forming PARTNERSHIP
+MORE TIPS FOR A HAPPY PARTNERSHIP With a metal roll forming partner

 Your metal roll forming partner should remain flexible and meet the ever-changing needs of its customers.